 Passive vehicle tracking is cheaper than active tracking purely because you haven’t got the real-time transfer of information going on.
 Not all businesses will require this.
 However it is still able to provide a complete picture of which vehicles were where at any one time.

 As such it is a good way to assess whether company vehicles are being used in the best manner.
 For example, your business may currently have six vehicles on the road delivering parcels to the local area.
 By assessing the data that comes back to you at the end of each day, you may realise you could actually get all the same work done with just five vehicles.
 Conversely you may discover you are approaching saturation point in delivering the required number of parcels with just six vehicles.
 As such you can use the data to anticipate any likely changes that may have to be made in your business.

 Obviously it makes sense to consider the advantages vehicle tracking may have to offer in your business.
 If you are thinking about having vehicle tracking installed you should consider whether active or passive tracking will be right for you.
 By assessing the differences between the two systems you can more easily work out whether one would be better than the other.

 In both cases though, the sheer weight of data that is available by using the system is hard to deny.
 It enables you to manage your vehicles in a way you have never been able to do before.
-Once you see how efficiently vehicle tracking works, you will see how much benefit you can gain from the data you will receive.
-All you have to do is compare the companies that provide vehicle tracking in order to get the exact service you want at a reasonable price.
+All you have to do is compare the companies and prices that provide vehicle tracking in order to get the exact service you want at a reasonable price.